SourceCode-AI/aura/docs/source/running_aura.rst

 ==== ===========
 0    Code scan completed successfully, passing all audit checks 1    An error occurred during the code scan or the audit checks haven't passed 2    This feature is disabled.
 This is most likely caused by missing dependencies.
-Run `aura info` for explanation.
+Run `aura info` for an explanation.
 ==== ===========